-Debris field discovered in hunt for Titanic sub - US Coast Guard
+Titan sub debris field: Parts of missing sub's cover found, expert says

 - Published

-The US Coast Guard says it has discovered a debris field within the search area for the missing Titan submersible.

-The debris field was discovered by a remote-controlled underwater search vehicle (ROV) near the wreck of the Titanic.
+The debris was located by a remote-controlled underwater search vehicle (ROV) near the wreck of the Titanic.

-Experts are now evaluating the information to determine whether it is linked to the submersible.

-A Coast Guard news conference is scheduled for Thursday afternoon.
+A US Coast Guard news conference is scheduled for 1500 EST (1900 GMT) on Thursday afternoon.

+Two of the five men on board, British businessman Hamish Harding and French explorer Paul-Henri Nargeolet, are members of the US-based Explorer's Club.

 The Titan vessel went missing in a remote area of the North Atlantic on Sunday with a four-day oxygen supply for its crew of five.

-Some experts have speculated that it may have suffered a catastrophic implosion as a result of a hull failure.
-The minivan-sized submersible, which was owned and operated by the private company OceanGate Expeditions, is yet to be located.
+Some experts have speculated that it could have suffered a catastrophic implosion as a result of a hull failure.
+The minivan-sized submersible was owned and operated by the private company OceanGate Expeditions.

-It is unclear whether the debris is part of the Titan.
-Deep sea diving experts have warned that the seafloor near the Titanic's wreckage is littered with debris.
+The firm's co-founder, Guillermo Söhnlein, told the BBC that he believes there may have been an "instantaneous implosion" of the craft.

+"If that's what happened, that's what would have happened four days ago," he said.

+Mr Söhnlein added that his "biggest fear" during the search was that the Titan had surfaced after communications had been lost - which he said would have been standard protocol.

+"From the beginning I always thought that's probably what Stockton [Rush, the sub's pilot] would have done," he added.
+"In which case it becomes very difficult to find the sub, because the surface ship wouldn't have known it was coming up and wouldn't have known where to look."

-If it is found, it will need to be reached by complex rescue equipment and then brought to the surface in an operation that would likely take hours.
+If the sub is found under the sea's surface, it will need to be reached by complex rescue equipment and then brought to the surface in an operation that would likely take hours.

-Authorities and experts have expressed concern that oxygen levels onboard may nearly be depleted, prompting a sense of urgency as ships, ROVs and aircraft from the US, Canada and France continue the search.

-The condition of the vessel and the five people onboard remains unknown, but the Coast Guard said on Wednesday that the search remains a rescue mission.

 Earlier in the week, Canadian search planes reported hearing undersea noises.
 It remains unclear what these noises were, and authorities have cautioned they may not have been related to the Titan.